Appointing a Guardian for Your Children in Your Will in Singapore

 Who Should I Appoint as a Testamentary Guardian?

-The person you have in mind should first be willing and able to be your children’s guardian after you pass away.
+A testamentary guardian is required to reside with the child.
+This can be in either Singapore, or overseas with the court’s permission.
+Hence, the person you have in mind should first be willing and able to be your children’s guardian after you pass away.
 This would naturally entail a discussion of your children’s long-term financial, physical and custodial arrangements with that person.

 It is prudent to consider whether the person you have in mind has values and beliefs that are similar to yours and your partner’s.
 After all, that person, if so appointed, will be responsible for the upbringing of your children.